You must have the minimum of a:

 If you’ve any doubt about the suitability of the module, talk to an adviser.

 Outside the UK

 Synchronous tutorials and communications could be difficult to attend for students outside the UK due to time differences.
 If you can’t attend the synchronous tutorials or make synchronous communications, you can use asynchronous alternative methods, such as watching recorded tutorials and emailing questions.

 The module website will be open to registered students three weeks before the module starts.
 You might find it helpful to explore the guidance entitled ‘supporting your study’ that includes activities designed to develop familiarity and confidence with the module’s online environment.

 Our badged open course, Looking globally: the future of education, is a required part of the first assessment.
 You may complete this free six-week course up to two years before you register on this module.
 We recommend you start this course at least three weeks before the module starts.
-The Looking globally: the future of education site is currently closed for maintenance.
-It will re-open again on 8 August 2019.

 Our badged open course, Succeeding in postgraduate study, will introduce you to the nature of Master’s level study.
 It offers essential preparation for pursuing your learning at this level – and is free.